harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 If you **only** enter the header string, and a record isn't found in the database, a new Agent will be created, with its Linked Agent Role of **Creator**.

-If you enter a Record ID and **not** the header string, and that ID is not found, a new Agent record will be created with the name "PLACEHOLDER FOR *{agent type}* ID *{ id number}* NOT FOUND", so that you may easily find that record later and edit/merge it.
-In this case, the new Agent would be marked publish=false.
-When you correct the record, change publish to true if appropriate.